 The other collection of gotcha’s comes on the software side.

-Log everything because the most important metrics are historical analysis of opportunity costs.
+For shippers, it’s critical to log detailed shipping metrics, especially the historical analysis of opportunity costs.
 After a week (or month, or year), you want to know if you have been picking the cheapest possible available method, but the only way to do that is to know the options available at the time of decision.

 Similarly, you want to know if the method being selected is being too optimized towards cost versus speed and precision.
 Therefore, you want to track when packages are being delivered and how consistent the delivery date is on a promised day.

-Shipium provides automated carrier selection at the point of fulfillment.
-We provide a service which takes all variables of a decision—fulfillment centers, fulfillment processes, carriers, method speeds, contract rates, parcel attributes, destination addresses, and policies set by you—and makes a carrier selection decision in real-time.
-The service can be integrated with all other key systems, such as the frontend store and WMS, via APIs.
-Customers typically save around 2% on their outbound shipping when using the service.
+Our solutions can be integrated with your existing outbound logistics processes and systems, such as your frontend store and WMS, via APIs.
+By ensuring the best rate for every order processed, operators typically see a cost reduction of around 2% on their shipping when using our service.
 What’s really cool is the savings actually scale with volume, so the bigger you get, the more you proportionally save.